extsaloni-sketch/Program-Bench-Tasks/README.md

 2. Review `evaluation/programbench_difficulty_validation.md`.
 3. Review `reports/benchmark_report.md`.
 4. Confirm that hidden checks are not exposed to the coding agents during evaluation.
-5. Keep the repository private if it includes internal validation details.